 In this section, we discuss current backdoor (poisoning) attacks on machine learning models and existing defenses.

-\textbf{Backdoor attacks.} There have been several works developing optimal poisoning attacks against machine learning models such as SVM and logistic regression~\cite{biggio2012poisoning,li2016data}.
-Furthermore,~\cite{munoz2017towards} proposes a similar optimization based poisoning attack against neural networks, that can only be applied to shallow MLP models.
-In addition to these optimization based poisoning attacks, the backdoor attacks are shown to be very effective against deep neural networks~\cite{chen2017targeted,gu2019badnets}.
+\textbf{Backdoor attacks } There have been several works developing optimal poisoning attacks against machine learning models such as SVM and logistic regression~\cite{biggio2012poisoning,li2016data}.
+Furthermore,~\cite{munoz2017towards} proposes a similar optimization-based poisoning attack against neural networks that can only be applied to shallow MLP models.
+In addition to these optimization-based poisoning attacks, the backdoor attacks are shown to be very effective against deep neural networks~\cite{chen2017targeted,gu2019badnets}.
 The backdoor patterns can be either static or generated dynamically~\cite{yang2017generative}.
 Static backdoor patterns can be as small as one pixel, or as large as an entire image~\cite{chen2017targeted}.